, March 21st, 2014 09:14

 As much as Mess is a drive further across electronic borders Liars explored in 2012 with WIXIW, it is simultaneously a consolidation of all that has come before.
 Many have been quick to point out WIXIW's 'Brats' as a lead in point to the chapter that follows here, but it perhaps equally pertinent to suggest there is a thread that leads much deeper into Liars' history: the guttural aggression that lined They Threw Us In A Trench And Stuck A Monument On Top, or the rhythmic intensity of Drum's Not Dead.

 While it was easy to look at the skeleton of WIXIW and forecast another more reflective electronic successor, what instead rises from the ashes is a somewhat mischievous affair that's loaded with tongue-in-cheek deviance.
-This even extends to a string of photos that graced the group's Tumblr page in the run up to release which saw the tangle of coloured fibers situated on the album's cover sitting innocuously within in various everyday situations: between two slices of bread; slung over the face of a Calvin Klein model on an LA billboard; dribbling out of a subway ticket machine.
-If WIXIW was Liars opening themselves up to a certain degree of vulnerability, Mess is them embracing this nakedness: bouncing from the walls starkers, maniacal grins plastered across their faces.
+This even extends to a string of photos that graced the group's Tumblr page in the run up to release which saw the tangle of coloured fibres situated on the album's cover sitting innocuously within in various everyday situations: between two slices of bread; slung over the face of a Calvin Klein model on an LA billboard; dribbling out of a subway ticket machine.
+If WIXIW was Liars opening themselves up to a certain degree of vulnerability, Mess is them embracing this nakedness: as they bounce from the walls, maniacal grins plastered across their faces.

 It's not all so blindingly obvious though.
 Take away the vocal effects and synthetic interruptions, and the latter half of the album essentially becomes a selection of morbid and muffled love songs.
 The blatant vividness of previous tracks, such as 'Pro Anti Anti', one of the most pugilistic bangers Liars have every written, appears to lull.
 'Darkslide''s slurpy, whirring textures claw away at your consciousness like the sudden longing for bed at an arduous social gathering; 'Dress Walker' has a drawn out bassline and stuttered modulations that tingle and itch.